famhq/fam-sdk/README.md

 # Starfi.re SDK

-The goal with Starfire is to build an open community for mobile gamers, starting with Clash Royale.
-Read [the manifesto](https://github.com/starfirehq/starfire/blob/master/README.md) for more info.
+The goal with Fam is to build an open community for mobile gamers, starting with Clash Royale.
+Read [the manifesto](https://github.com/famhq/fam/blob/master/README.md) for more info.

-A big part of that involves empowering other developers to take advantage of the amount of users on Starfire and build cool tools.
+A big part of that involves empowering other developers to take advantage of the amount of users on Fam and build cool tools.
 Developers keep 100% of ad revenue in their tools.

 If you're looking for inspiration, see [IDEAS.md](IDEAS.md).